yabets/yabets/README.md

 ### Hello, I am Yabets 👋
 - 🔭 I’m currently working on Java
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Rust
-- 👯 I’m looking to collaborate on React.js projects
+- 👯 I’m looking to collaborate on Rust projects
 - 😄 Pronouns: He/Him
 - 📫 How to reach me: yabetsbelay@gmail.com
+- ⚡ Fun fact: I am into ultramarathons.
+My next goeal is 100Mile

 <!--
 **yabets/yabets** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.